raphael-attie/punchbowl/docs/data/data_overview.rst

 Level 0
 -------

 These are data direct from the PUNCH cameras, assembled into FITS files and merged with metadata from the spacecraft.
-The data are square-root coded and losslessly compressed on board the spacecraft; L0 images have been decompressed into their original square-root coded form, but the coding is preserved.
+The data are typically square-root coded and losslessly compressed on board the spacecraft; L0 images have been decompressed into their original square-root coded form, but the coding is preserved.
 The square-root coding is tuned to match the effective digital step size to the photon noise level, across the dynamic range of the image.
 To reconstruct direct camera values that are roughly proportional to photometric intensity, you can examine the "ISSQRT" field in the header.
-If that field has a nonzero value, then the radiance B of a particular pixel is given by
+If "ISSQRT" has a nonzero value, then the radiance B of a particular pixel is given by

 B = P * P / SCALE